Student-Centered Course Scheduling: Removing Hidden Barriers to Student Success

 Course Scheduling Playbook

-The playbook, created as a result of a previous initiative, is a guide for any institution interested in levering their course schedule as a strategy for improving student success.
+The playbook, created as a result of the cohort 1 pilot, is a guide for any institution interested in levering their course schedule as a strategy for improving student success.
 It introduces project phases designed to drive innovation and momentum, project management strategies, and relevant metrics, to support the teams empowered to do this work.

 Have questions about Student-Centered Course Scheduling?
 We’d love to hear from you.